spex-xray/spex-help/source/threads/pionena/pionena.rst

 Goal
 ----

-Setup the PION model for the emission and absorption features in a nearby Seyfert 1 galaxy observed with XMM-Newton (OM, RGS, and EPIC-pn).
+Setup the PION model (:ref:`sec:pion`) for the emission and absorption features in a nearby Seyfert 1 galaxy observed with XMM-Newton (OM, RGS, and EPIC-pn).

 .. note:: A simulated spectrum was used because this thread merely intends